philipp-baumann/simplerspec-pedometron-article/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-8-1.png" width="3.5" />

-The spectral pre-processing pipeline is what is abstracted in these basic steps that are commonly done.
+The spectral pre-processing pipeline of simplerspec comprises basic steps that are often performed for spectral modeling and estimation.
 Simplerspec uses prospectr for key steps and data.table for simple operations.
 The following scheme summarizes the steps.

 Resampling in this contexts refers to to creating a new a axis interval in spectra.